NextGenSoftwareUK/OASIS-API-Unity-Package/README.md

 WEB4 OASIS API Unity Package allowing peeps to build and integrate the OASIS API into any unity application using C#.

-This allows you to bridge between Holochain, IPFS, MongoDB, SQLLite, Neo4j, Solana, Ethereum, EOS & ThreeFold with many more coming soon such as COSMOS, Polkadot, Polygon, SOLID, ActivityPub, Near & many more! :)
+This allows you to bridge between all of WEB2 & WEB3 including Holochain, IPFS, MongoDB, SQLLite, Neo4j, Solana, Ethereum, EOS & ThreeFold with many more coming soon such as COSMOS, Polkadot, Polygon, SOLID, ActivityPub, Near & many more! :)

 WEB 4 OASIS API is a fully distributed decentralised fault tolerant load balanced integrated API that runs across the full Internet acting as an abstraction layer over everything and serves as a network of networks.